geoffgraham/BlankPress/README.md

 Learn more about WordPress installation:
 [WordPress Codex](http://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Install)

-## Foundation
+## Bourbon

-This theme uses a custom installation of Foundation 5 that only imports and compiles the grid.
-Other components are also available, if needed, by uncommenting components in `wp-content/themes/BlankPress/lib/styles/scss/foundation/app.scss`.
+This theme uses [Bourbon Neat](http://neat.bourbon.io/) for the layout grid.
+Neat requires Bourbon, so that means there are a ton of SASS mixins and functions included in this package right out of the box.
+Refer to the [Bourbon docs](http://bourbon.io/docs/) for more info on usage.

+Bourbon files are located in `wp-content/themes/BlankPress/lib/styles/scss/vendor`.

 ## File Structure